Diamond Dicing: Properties of Cubes

 \subsection{Formal Model}

-Researchers and developers have yet to agree on a single multidimensional model for OLAP~\cite{1183515}.
-Our simplified formal model incorporates several widely-accepted definitions for the terms illustrated in Fig.~\ref{fig:cube-operators}, together with new terms associated specifically with \diamondcube s.
+Researchers and developers have yet to agree on a single multidimensional model for OLAP~\cite{1183515,Mazon2009} Our simplified formal model incorporates several widely accepted definitions for the terms illustrated in Fig.~\ref{fig:cube-operators}, together with new terms associated specifically with \diamondcube s.
 For clarity, all terms are defined in the following paragraphs.

 A \emph{dimension} $D$ is a set of \emph{attributes} that defines one axis of a multidimensional data structure.
 For example, in Fig.~\ref{fig:cube-operators} the dimensions are location, time and product.
 Each dimension $D_i$ has a cardinality $n_i$, the number of distinct attribute values in this dimension.
 Without losing generality, we assume that $n_1 \leq n_2 \leq \ldots \leq n_d$.
-A dimension can be formed from a single attribute of a database relation and the number of dimensions is denoted by $d$.
+A dimension can be formed from a single attribute of a database relation, and the number of dimensions is denoted by $d$.

-A \emph{cube} is the 2-tuple ($D,f$) which is the set of dimensions \{$D_1, D_2, \ldots, D_d$\} together with a total function ($f$) which maps tuples in $D_1 \times D_2 \times \dots \times D_d $ to $\mathbb{R} \cup \{\bot\}$, where $\bot$ represents undefined.
-Fig.~\ref{subfig:cube} shows a \emph{cube} with three dimensions.
+A \emph{cube} is the 2-tuple ($\mathcal D,f$) which is the set of dimensions \{$D_1, D_2, \ldots, D_d$\} together with a total function ($f$) which maps tuples in $D_1 \times D_2 \times \dots \times D_d $ to $\mathbb{R} \cup \{\bot\}$, where $\bot$ represents undefined.
+Fig.~\ref{subfig:cube} shows a {cube} with three dimensions.

 A \emph{cell} of cube $C$ is a 2-tuple (($x_1,x_2,\ldots,x_d) \in D_1 \times D_2 \times \dots \times D_d,v$) where $v = f(x_1,x_2,\ldots,x_d)$ is called a \emph{measure}.
-The \emph{measure} may be a value $v \in \mathbb{R}$, in which case we say the cell is an \emph{allocated cell}.
+The measure may be a value $v \in \mathbb{R}$, in which case we say the cell is an \emph{allocated cell}.
 Otherwise, the measure is $\bot$ and we say the cell is empty---an \emph{unallocated cell}.
 For the purposes of this paper, a measure is a single value.
 In more general OLAP applications, a cube may map to several measures.
-Also, measures may take values other than real-valued numbers---booleans, for example.
+Also, measures may take values other than real-valued numbers---Booleans, for example.

-A \emph{slice} is the cube $C' = (D',f')$ obtained when a single attribute value is fixed in one dimension of cube $C = (D,f)$.
+A \emph{slice} is the cube $C' = (\mathcal D',f')$ obtained when a single attribute value is fixed in one dimension of cube $C = (\mathcal D,f)$.
 For example, Fig.~\ref{subfig:slice} is a slice of the cube presented in Fig.~\ref{subfig:cube}.

 A \emph{dice} defines a cube $S$ from an existing cube by removing attribute values and the corresponding cells.
 For example, Fig.~\ref{subfig:dice} illustrates a dice applied to the cube from Fig.~\ref{subfig:cube} where all months except March, April and May were removed.
 The resulting cube still has the same number of dimensions.
 We call it a \emph{subcube} because its dimensions are subsets of the dimensions of the original cube, and, as a function, it is a restriction to the corresponding subset of cells.